pixielabs/cavy/README.md

 which uses a simulated renderer, Cavy runs within your live application as it is running on a host device (e.g. your Android or iOS simulator).

-This allows you to do far more accurate integration testing than if you run your React app within a simulated rendering environment.

 ### CLI and continuous integration

 By default, Cavy outputs test results to the console when your app runs.